Semi-Pro: Plot

-From Monix's training, the Tropics go on a winning run, moving from last to fifth.
-Jackie gets a visit from the Commissioner.
-The NBA does not think that Flint has a large enough media market and will not allow the Tropics into the league even if they beat the first place San Antonio Spurs in the last game of the season.
-Jackie admits that he stole "Love Me Sexy" from a napkin his mother wrote on three weeks before she died.
-Realizing that all his assets are basically stolen, Jackie trades Withers to the Spurs so that he may realize his dream of playing in the NBA.
+From Monix's training as well as the increased intensity of Clarence, the Tropics go on a winning run, moving from last to fifth.
+Jackie gets a visit from Ault, who revealed that regardless of their score of victories and rise in the ranks, the NBA does not think that Flint has a large enough media market and will not allow the Tropics into the league even if they beat the first place San Antonio Spurs in the last game of the season.
+After breaking the news to his team, Jackie admits that he stole "Love Me Sexy" from a napkin his mother wrote on three weeks before she died.
+Realizing that all his assets are basically stolen, Jackie trades Withers to the Spurs so that he can realize his dream of playing in the NBA.
 Monix reassembles and inspires the team to leave everything on the court, while they may not be able to continue the franchise after this season, they have come very far and still have a lot to prove.

 Going into the Spurs game, which Jackie declares the "MegaBowl", the Tropics are in fifth place and with a win they would make it into fourth, even though they will not be allowed into the NBA.
 The Tropics fall behind quickly, and Jackie is knocked unconscious when fouled hard at the end of the first half.
 Withers decides he has seen enough and rejoins the Tropics in their locker room, destroying his chance at the NBA with the Spurs.
-An unconscious Jackie imagines that he is in heaven with his mother.
+An unconscious Jackie imagines that he is in Heaven with his mother.
 He apologizes for stealing her song and she gives him a weapon in order to win.

 Starting the second half, the Tropics reveal their new weapon: the alley-oop.
 With the return of Withers, the alley-oop is very effective, but the referee initially calls the play a foul.
-After some persuasion by Jackie and Monix, the referee is convinced that it is a legitimate play.
-With seconds left, they have closed to within two points, 117–115, when the Spurs execute a defence against the Alley-Oop.
-Monix calls a time-out and tells them to run the "Puke", executing multiple razzle-dazzle passes ending with the ball in Jackie's hands under the netbut he gets fouled hard again with two seconds left, giving him 2 free throws.
+After some persuasion by Jackie and Monix, the referee is convinced that it is a legitimate play and the score should count.
+With seconds left, they are only behind by two points, 117–115, when the Spurs execute a defense against the Alley-Oop.
+Monix calls a time-out and tells them to run the "Puke", executing multiple razzle-dazzle passes ending with the ball in Jackie's hands under the net, but he gets fouled hard again with two seconds left, giving him 2 free throws.
 Shooting granny style, Jackie sinks the first basket.
 The second bounces off the rim but Monix tips in the rebound right at the buzzer for two points to win, sparking a wild celebration in the arena and the streets of Flint.